max-brod/HalfSwordModdingResources/README.md

 ### WorldSettings
 This is an UE object that holds interesting settings like the game speed.
 Find the first instance of the `WorldSettings` class and you have it.
-* The game speed is `TimeDilation` under WorldSettings (this is standard for most UE-based games)
+* The game speed is `TimeDilation` under `WorldSettings` (this is standard for most UE-based games)
   * If `TimeDilation` is 1.0, then it is normal speed
   * `TimeDilation` < 1.0, means speed is slower, 0.1 = 10x slower
   * `TimeDilation` > 1.0, means speed is faster, 10.0 = 10x faster
   * A good value is usually 0.1 ~ 5.0 or as you wish, as long as it does not crash.
+* Various interesting physics engine properties are also under `WorldSettings`
+  * `bWorldGravitySet` is the boolean flag to toggle gravity override if true
+  * `WorldGravityZ` is the gravity force, standard is 980.0

 ### Player character
 * In the Gauntlet mode, the player character is a member of the map object named `Player (Temp)`